Rainy weather cancels Halloween parades

-Tuesday’s rainy weather is forcing some changes to area Halloween celebrations.
-Both Paxtang and Camp Hill have cancelled their parades, but will still have activities.
+CAMP HILL, Pa.
+(WHTM) — Tuesday’s rainy weather is forcing some changes to area Halloween celebrations.
+Both Paxtang and Camp Hill have canceled their parades but will still have activities.

 While the parade won’t step off in Paxtang, costume judging will still take place in the Paxtang Borough Gym at 7:15 Tuesday night.